Rhenjiromg/Class-Project/README.md

        3.1.3 Account Module Requirements:

               3.1.3.1 The account will have the date of creation.
               3.1.3.2 The account will have a way to determine that a period of time passed.
               3.1.3.3 The account will have a checking account balance.
-              3.1.3.4 The account will have a separate savings account balance.
-              3.1.3.5 The account will have a way to deposit funds.
-              3.1.3.6 The account will have a way to extract funds.
-              3.1.3.7 The account will have a way to destroy itself upon SU’s request.
-              3.1.3.8 Each account will have a unique serial ID used to identify the account.
-              3.1.3.1 The account will have the date of creation.
-              3.1.3.2 The account will have a way to determine that a period of time passed.
-              3.1.3.3 The account will have a checking account balance.